< Back to Blogs

 Increasing Chargebacks

-EMV standards were introduced to reduce the number of chargebacks being raised for fraudulent transaction.
-But due to extensive increase in fallback transaction counts, the objective is not being fulfilled.
-With mentioned remedies to reduce fallback transactions, the number of chargebacks can be reduced easily.
+EMV standards were introduced to reduce the number of chargebacks raised for fraudulent transactions.
+But due to the extensive increase in fallback transaction counts, that objective is not being fully met.
+Every chip fallback payment that goes unmonitored is a potential chargeback waiting to happen.
+In markets where liability has shifted to the merchant, those chargebacks land squarely on the acquiring side of the transaction.